 - Third Parties: Tinies has identified the following as third parties needing to comply with GDPR in the context of our relationship with them:

 a) Our website and database developers, Sapnagroup

-b) Our nursery database system provider, iConnect and First Steps.
+b) Our nursery database system providers are, iConnect and First Steps.

 They have confirmed that they are GDPR compliant.

 Tinies shall provide any information relating to data processing to an individual in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
 The information shall be provided in writing, or by other means, including, where appropriate, by electronic means.
 Tinies may provide this information orally if requested to do so by the individual.

 Where Tinies collects personal data from the individual, Tinies will refer the individual to a Privacy Notice at the time when it first obtains the personal data.
 This Tinies Settings Privacy Notice can be found on our website and our registration and enquiry forms include links to it.